Banner reads "Words are power" in navy and pictures the silhouette of a person speaking into a microphone on a yellow and pink background

 • All students are eligible for participation and advancement in this program.

-• Deadline for local competition winners to submit registration for State Finals: February 14, 2025
+• Deadline for local competition winners to submit registration for State Finals and State Finals program fee due: February 13, 2026

 School Registration